xiaokangwang/xiaokangwang.github.io-src/themes/hugo-uno-mod/README.md

 **Font-awesome icons**
-For more information on available icons: [font-awesome](http://fortawesome.github.io/Font-Awesome/) The files supplied with this theme have a minor alteration to work around an issue with adblocks and social icons.
+For more information on available icons: [font-awesome](http://fortawesome.github.io/Font-Awesome/)
-The changes means that the following classes is used:

-* fa-tt -- twitter
-* fa-fb -- facebook
-* fa-ll -- linkedin
-* fa-fl -- flickr

 **No-JS fallback**
 While JS is widely used, some themes and websites don't provide fallback for when no JS is available (I'm looking at you [Squarespace](http://blog.squarespace.com/)).
 If for some weird reason a visitor has JS disabled your blog will still be usable.